Industry growth 2014-2019

 Manufacturing Success in Spokane Valley

-Manufacturing drives the economy of Washington.
-It accounts for 14.4 percent of total output in the state.
-In 2014, the state was home to 289,100 manufacturing employees.
+Manufacturing drives the economy of Washington State.
+In 2019, the state was home to 299.000 manufacturing employees.
+Manufacturers in the state accounted for 11.21% of the total output in 2018, employing 8.45% of the workforce, according to the National Association of Manufacturers.
+The Spokane Region is home to a thriving and growing manufacturing industry.
 With quality transportation logistics and low costs, it is no wonder manufacturers succeed in Spokane Valley.

 Spokane Valley’s advantage begins with its low taxes.
 The city does not impose a local Business & Occupation tax.
 It is also home to friendly worker’s compensation rates that keep costs low by basing the rates on hours worked rather than the wages paid.